webship/webships-project/README.md

-# Webships Project
+# Webships App Store project template

-Webships of custom apps gallery server site manager.
+A custom Web apps gallery server site manager.
- Which the WebApps get the list of apps to be listed in any Webship Drupal site.
+ Which list of apps to be listed in any Drupal site using the Project Browser.

 To install the dev version of Webships 1.0.x run this command:
 ```